-Earlier software was only used for support purposes in running a business, but now it has become an integral part of many organizations.
+Earlier people used software and tools for support purposes in running a business, but now it has become an integral part of many organizations.

 Big Data is a collection of sophisticated and massive data sets.
 The big data team includes big data engineers, experts, and data scientists.

 It comes with many challenges.
-These challenges are faced because of large data sets.
-Sometimes they are challenging to manage and maintain, but big data has numerous advantages too.
+Generally, large data sets create these challenges.
+Sometimes, they are challenging to manage and maintain, but big data has numerous advantages, too.

 Big data allows an organization to gain more answers to queries as more information is present in data sets where more answers mean an organization can tackle more complex problems.

 The main aim of the DevOps team is to develop and deliver more efficient software.
 Including data experts with the DevOps team in the software delivery process can be a plus point when it comes to optimizing the ongoing development processes.